Lesanndra/professional-portfolio/READme.md

 ## Purpose

-This repository is part of a professional portfolio.
+This repository is part of a professional portfolio displaying my current coding project Run Buddy and future coding projects Pastel Puzzles, LED Wall, Calculator and Surf Report.
+It contains an About Me, Work and Contact Me section.

 ## Built With